-The most common side effects reported in at least 20% of patients treated with Doxil during clinical studies were: weakness, tiredness, fever, nausea, stomatitis (painful redness, swelling, or sores in the mouth), vomiting, diarrhea, constipation, loss of appetite, hand-foot syndrome, rash, low white blood cell count, low platelet count, and anemia.
+The most common side effects reported in greater than 20% of patients treated with Doxil are weakness, tiredness, fever, nausea, vomiting, stomatitis (painful redness, swelling, or sores in the mouth), diarrhea, constipation, loss of appetite, hand-foot syndrome, rash, low white blood cell count, low platelet count, and anemia.
 Tell your doctor if you experience these or other side effects.

 In the treatment of multiple myeloma, nerve damage called peripheral neuropathy, which may lead to pain, numbness, burning sensation, tingling, and more serious symptoms, was reported in > 40% of patients.
 Be sure to tell your doctor immediately if you experience any of these or other symptoms.

 Following administration, Doxil may turn urine and other bodily fluids a reddish-orange color.
-This is due to the color of Doxil and will go away as the drug leaves the body.
+This is not toxic anddue to the color of Doxil and will go away as the drug leaves the body.

 Your doctor may prescribe anti-nausea medications before or during your Doxil treatment.